|

 • Write paragraphs with clear ideas.
 These paragraphs must be easy to understand and completely developed.
 Keep your sentences short and well-punctuated, not long and complex.
 Omit unnecessary words.

 • Give coherence to your writing by maintaining a consistent point of view.
-Unnecessary, sudden and illogical shifts in point of view, that is, in subject, person, number, tense, voice and mood, affect sentence and paragraph relationships, thus obscuring meaning.
+Unnecessary, sudden and illogical shifts in subject, person, number, tense, voice and mood, affect sentence and paragraph relationships, thus obscuring meaning.
 Make the verb agree with the subject.

-• Use transitional words ( first, yet, however, consequently…).
-Lead the reader to the thought of the following paragraph by a final transitional sentence.
-Open the next paragraph with a transitional word; for example, if you put moreover, you indicate to the reader that you will offer additional supporting evidence for your viewpoint.
+• Use transitional words to lead the reader to the content of a paragraph.
+For example, if you include moreover, you indicate that you will offer additional supporting evidence for your viewpoint.

-• To indicate ADDITION: again, also, and, besides, equally important, first, in the second place, secondly, furthermore, in addition, moreover, finally
+• To indicate ADDITION: and, also, besides, again, equally important, first, in the second place, secondly, furthermore, in addition, moreover, finally...

 • To indicate COMPARISON: in the same way, likewise, similarly…